EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
 * App-specific information, which includes values from the app form:
     * 'Container name'
-    * 'Connection timeout': when the app's job starts running, the app will then wait for the JupyterLab server to become available within the container.
+    * 'Connection timeout': when the app's job starts running, the app will then wait for the JupyterLab service to become available within the container.
 If this does not occur within this app-specific period (1200 seconds i.e., 20 minutes), then the app's job will cancel itself.
     * 'Cores'
     * 'Memory in GiB'